esa/pagmo2/doc/sphinx/docs/cpp/utils/hypervolume.rst

 of the algorithms implemented and their performance can be found in the publication:

 :Title: "Empirical performance of the approximation of the least hypervolume contributor."
-:Authors: Nowak, Krzysztof, Marcus Märtens, and Dario Izzo.
+:Authors: Krzysztof Nowak, Marcus Märtens, and Dario Izzo.
 :Published in: International Conference on Parallel Problem Solving from Nature.
 Springer International Publishing, 2014.

 --------------------------------------------------------------------------